 Some companies, rather than donating medical supplies, are helping to make them available at a lower cost.
 For instance, the tech accessory brand Nomad is using its relationships with suppliers in China to provide reduced-cost medical supplies to those who need them.

 Most American companies don’t have a stockpile of PPE or the know-how to produce their own.
 However, many companies have found other ways to support health care workers and other Americans in need.

 Some companies have simply donated cash to support charities.
 Some notable examples include $45 million from Verizon, over $3 million from Starbucks, $1 million from the footwear company UGG, $217,000 for the Meals on Wheels COVID-19 Response Fund from GSN Games, and 50 million meals from car manufacturer Subaru in partnership with Feeding America.
 Other companies are donating all or part of their profits from sales of specific products, such as Popsockets’ Dogtor and Open Your Heart cellphone hand grips.

 Other companies are donating their own products.
 For instance, JBL Audio donated headphones to schools in New York City and seven other cities to help students with distance learning.
 Many companies are donating products to essential workers, including shoes from Keen, New Balance, and Allbirds; cellphone chargers from T-Mobile; and appliances from GE.
-The meal delivery service Everytable is supplying meals to food banks and food pantries in the Los Angeles area.

 Some companies are donating services rather than products.
 For example, the language translation platform Voyce donated 100,000 minutes of its service to hospitals and health care providers.
 Hosts on Airbnb are offering free temporary housing for health care workers, first responders, and relief workers around the world.
 Google and Apple collaborated on a contact-tracing framework to track and alert people who may be infected with the novel coronavirus without compromising users’ privacy.